-We concluded that the overall performance of the lens is quite impressive.
+I concluded that the overall performance of the lens is quite impressive.
 The lens successfully delivers image sharpness at a high level.
 The accuracy, as well as autofocus (AF) speed, matched the prime-grade sharpness feature.
 The image stabilization (IS) of this lens comprises a system that left us mind-blown with its stellar execution.

 The design of the lens is quite sophisticated and the f/4 aperture helps it to be distinguished from other lenses.
 Its construction showcases elements that minimize spherical aberrations by controlling distortion.
 Color fringing along with chromatic aberrations are reduced to a great extent by two ultra-low dispersion components.

-Through the tests we conducted, we inferred that the ring-type Ultrasonic motor (USM) allowed the lens to boost its autofocus performance and enabled full-time manual (FTM) focus override.
+Through the tests I conducted, I inferred that the ring-type Ultrasonic motor (USM) allowed the lens to boost its autofocus performance and enabled full-time manual (FTM) focus override.
 In addition to these features, the lens is also weather-sealed.

 - Remarkable design

 - Advanced autofocus (with USM)

 - Expensive price point

 The Tamron SP 70-200mm F/2.8 Di VC G2 telephoto lens comes with high-end optical performance, improved vibration compensation, and high AF speed.
 If this was not enough, it also has minimum object distance capabilities.

 The Canon 70D telephoto lens is highly durable.
 You will surely get the best image quality and the desired bokeh effect for your photos.
 A step ahead in its genre, it has an eBAND coating, is moisture-proof, and resistant to dust intrusion.
 It is also compatible with teleconverters.